Love Writing Personal Statements?

-It’s crazy-hard to write compelling essays when you actually dread writing them.
-That’s what usually happens later on, when college season kicks into high gear, and you’re up against the clock.
+It’s crazy-hard to write a compelling personal statement when you actually dread the process.
+That’s what usually happens when college season kicks into high gear, and you’re up against the clock.

 To make this work, you’ll need some strategies –

-Pre-writing exercises can help access your creativity, and cue memories related to life experiences.
-They can provide the raw material you’ll need to draw on later, when responding to college essay prompts.
-(See Step1 of 6-Step Guide for pre-write prompts.)
+Pre-writing exercises can activate creativity, and cue memories related to life experiences.
+They can provide the raw material you’ll need to draw on later, when you're drafting your personal statement.

-The free-writing approach helps you access your vital, inner-voice.
-It helps you bypass your inner-critic so you can connect with your creativity.
+The freewriting approach helps you bypass your inner-critic so you can connect with your authentic voice.

 Then, let it be.
-Take some time away.
-Maybe go for a walk, and clear your head.
+Take some time away and clear your head.

 When you return to your writing, certain phrases or ideas will pop out at you.
 Highlight them.
 Don’t be surprised if you feel like an explorer discovering gold.

 Keep this writing in a safe place.
 Treasure it.
-And when the time comes to draft college essays for your applications, it will be there for you, ready to inspire.
+And when the time comes to draft a personal statement for your applications, it will be there for you, ready to inspire.
 Just like a Valentine.